oraziorillo/FakeNewsDetection/README.md

    1. Extract the politeness level from the article with [Stanford Politeness classifier](https://github.com/sudhof/politeness/tree/python3)

       * Extract the articles from the dataset and prepare them in txt form
-      * Pipeline the text documents to Standford CoreNLP and collect their dependency parses
+      * Pipeline the text documents to Standford CoreNLP and collect their dependency parsings
       * Prepare a list of dictionaries with articles and parses as keys and their content as values
       * Send the dictionary to the classifier and obtain the politeness score